 So, Stefan, how can they find you on the internet, get in touch with you, and learn more about your work?

 Stefan Ravalli: My home base right now is www.serveconscious.com.
-I’m just posting as much knowledge as I think is relevant to my current focus but it can be applied to anything in life, all kinds of meditation and mindfulness knowledge is up there, blogs, podcasts, and just guides.
-And then from there, you can contact me and learn directly, since that’s always the best way to specifically dial into what you need and where you want to go in your life.
+I’m just posting as much knowledge as I think is relevant to my current focus but it can be applied to anything in life, all kinds of meditation and mindfulness knowledge is up there, blogs, podcasts, and just kind of you know, guides.
+And then from there, you can contact me and learn directly, since that’s always the best way to specifically dial-in to what you need and where you want to go in your life.
 I can see how I can serve you there.
 Or you know, just reach out and chat.
 I just love talking about this stuff.
 So yeah, that’s the best way.

 Stefan Ravalli: Totally.
 Always a good time and lots more to talk about, so see you next time.